jhudson/openlayers/readme-dev.md

 We expect all the changes in this branch to come from subversion - so you should never make commits (with `git commit`) directly to this branch.
 Instead, we always fetch changes from the remote subversion repository.
-Run the following to fetch changes and apply them as commits to your 2.x branch.
-Use --no-ff to prevent the file authors.txt from being removed automatically.
+Run the following to fetch changes and apply them as commits to your 2.x branch

     git svn fetch
+    git merge git-svn

+Note: If the above merge removes the authors.txt file (look at the output of the merge command), do the following:

+    git reset HEAD~
+    git checkout -- .
-    git merge --no-ff git-svn
+    git merge --no-commit git-svn
+    git reset HEAD authors.txt
+    git checkout -- authors.txt
+    git commit

 Note: If you get something like